 - Gender Differences: Do your competitors sell more to men or women?
 These distinctions can significantly impact how you should direct your efforts and your messaging.

 - Income Levels: Some products or services fit better with different income levels.
 This may be a matter of pricing strategy or social norms but understanding the relative affluence of your customers as well as your competitors’ customers helps you drive toward those most likely to purchase.
-Combining the income level of the consumers purchasing with your price point data in Element #1 will help you optimize the price and demographic.
+Combining the income level of the consumers purchasing with your price point data in Element #1 will help you optimize the price and demographics.

 - Online or Storefront: Having your product in a physical store carries higher costs as it relates to distribution, POP, etc. but it may be the price of entry into your market.
 Understand where your competitors are selling, and you may find additional opportunities and revenue streams.

-Element 3: What Are Your Competitive Features?
+Competitor Analysis Element 3: What Are Your Competitive Features?

 In element #1, we spoke briefly about the importance of aligning your pricing and your features on your product.
 Your ability to compete in any market will depend in part on your ability to either a) better address an existing unmet need in the market or b) create a need in the market.
 Accordingly, your analysis should always look at the actual products and services with which you are competing.
 Most successful companies differentiate themselves not just through clever marketing, but through meeting specific needs.
 By first understanding the existing marketplace, you can work towards fulfilling customer needs through innovation or better featurization of your new product or existing portfolio.